JJBittner/Logic-for-Ontologists-Fall-2024/projects/project-2/assignment/Bittner-sparql-library.md

 **The SPARQL Library of Common Core Ontologies**

-Project 2 - J Bittner, Tim Coleman, Mathilde Miroir
+Project 2 - J Bittner

 The goal of this project is to develop a suite of SPARQL queries that will serve as quality control (QC) checks against the [Common Core Ontologies](https://github.com/CommonCoreOntology/CommonCoreOntologies) suite.
 These queries will be designed to identify and flag potential issues, ensuring the ontology's integrity, consistency, and adherence to predefined standards.